Compact disc

-At the time of the technology's introduction in 1982, a CD could store much more data than a personal computer hard disk drive, which would typically hold 10 MiB.
-By 2010, hard drives commonly offered as much storage space as a thousand CDs, while their prices had plummeted to commodity levels.
-In 2004, worldwide sales of audio CDs, CD-ROMs, and CD-Rs reached about 30 billion discs.
-By 2007, 200 billion CDs had been sold worldwide.
+History

 Physical details

 A CD is made from 1.2 mm thick, polycarbonate plastic, and weighs 14–33 grams.
 From the center outward, components are: the center spindle hole (15 mm), the first-transition area (clamping ring), the clamping area (stacking ring), the second-transition area (mirror band), the program (data) area, and the rim.
 The inner program area occupies a radius from 25 to 58 mm.

 A thin layer of aluminum or, more rarely, gold is applied to the surface, making it reflective.
 The metal is protected by a film of lacquer normally spin coated directly on the reflective layer.
 The label is printed on the lacquer layer, usually by screen printing or offset printing.

-CD data is represented as tiny indentations known as pits, encoded in a spiral track moulded into the top of the polycarbonate layer.
+CD data is represented as tiny indentations known as pits, encoded in a spiral track molded into the top of the polycarbonate layer.
 The areas between pits are known as lands.
-Each pit is approximately 100 nm deep by 500 nm wide, and varies from 850 nm to 3.5 µm in length.
-The distance between the tracks (the pitch) is 1.6 µm.
+Each pit is approximately 100 nm deep by 500 nm wide, and varies from 850 nm to 3.5 μm in length.
+The distance between the windings (the pitch) is 1.6 μm (measured center-to-center, not between the edges).

 When playing an audio CD, a motor within the CD player spins the disc to a scanning velocity of 1.2–1.4 m/s (constant linear velocity, CLV)—equivalent to approximately 500 RPM at the inside of the disc, and approximately 200 RPM at the outside edge.
 The track on the CD begins at the inside and spirals outward so a disc played from beginning to end slows its rotation rate during playback.